floragunncom/search-guard-docs/_content/_docs_signals/transformations_calculations.md

 As opposed to [Transformations](transformations_transformations.md), Calculation scripts do not have a return statement and do not need to define a target.

-Instead, they access and manipulate the watch execution context directly.
+Instead, they access and manipulate the watch runtime data directly.

 Calculations can be used